It's Easy to Enrol

 12. Special Assignment - a report on how to improve your present hydroponic venture, or a report on planning a new hydroponic venture.

-• Compare options for media and systems, in order to choose what is appropriate to a specific home situation.
+• Compare different growing media and systems, appropriate to a home hydroponic situation.

 • Design a hydroponic system suited to a particular home situation

-• Diagnose common ailments in a hydroponic system, make a determine appropriate action.
+• Diagnose common ailments in a hydroponic system, make suggest treatments.

 • Differentiate between solid media and nutrient film hydroponic techniques, and the way in which plants may be treated differently in each.

-• Plan the production of a sequence of vegetable and herb produce for household use from hydroponic production.
+• Plan production of a sequence of crops in hydroponic production.

-• Determine appropriate methods for hydroponic cut flower production in a home situation.
+• Determine methods for hydroponic cut flower production.

 Choosing the Category of System